 With the added weight comes changes in:

-*We had Hellwig BigWig Airbags to our setup and they helped tremendously.
+*We had Hellwig Sway Bars and BigWig Airbags to our setup and they helped tremendously.

 Center Of Gravity

-All cars experience this and have sway bars to help prevent it and control, but as you stack on more weight it’ll become more pronounced.
-This can create a tip-over hazard in hard manuevers or very steep side-to-side grades.
-We recommend looking into beefier sway bars* to tackle and control the extra body roll. (*We had Hellwig Sway Bars added to our set up and they worked great!)
+All cars experience this and have sway bars to help prevent it and control it, but as you stack on more weight it’ll become more pronounced.
+This can create a tip-over hazard in hard maneuvers or very steep side-to-side grades.
+We recommend looking into beefier sway bars* to tackle and control the extra body roll.

 Other Truck Camper Driving Considerations